Aga Khan Foundation Canada, Fellowship in International Microfinance and Microenterprise

 Email: info@iom.int

-The Canada-Switzerland Young Worker Exchange Program is designed for young Canadians who wish to gain professional expertise in their field of studies in Switzerland.
-Work experience of 4 to 18 months is accessible under this official program between Canada and Switzerland.
+The Youth Mobility Program is designed for young Canadians who wish to gain professional expertise in their field of studies in Switzerland.
+Work experience for a maximum period of 18 months is accessible under this official program between Canada and Switzerland.

 International Youth Experience